sugasri04/Inventory-Management-System-Mern/README.md

  Inventory Management System

 This is a MERN stack (MongoDB, Express, React, Node.js) based Inventory Management System that helps businesses efficiently manage their orders, suppliers, inventory, sales, employees, and reports.
-The application includes an easy-to-use UI with Bootstrap for styling and offers a dark mode option for better accessibility.

 Features